Oslo Jazzfestival

-Oslo International Jazz Festival (Oslo Jazzfestival, established 1986 in Norway) is a Norwegian music event, held in August, with a focus on music form the jazz genre, performed on stages in Oslo.
+Oslo International Jazz Festival (Oslo Jazzfestival, established 1986 in Norway) is a Norwegian music event, held in August, with a focus on music from the jazz genre, performed on stages in Oslo.

 History

 The pilot project (1984–1985) was initiated by Aage Teigen.
 The first festival in 1986, had more than forty volunteers and the event received 350 000 Norwegian kroner in donations from Oslo Municipality.
 The music was largely traditional jazz, Dixieland, New Orleans jazz, etc.

 The organization became a Foundation in 1995, led by Truls Helweg, chairman of the board since 1995) and permanently appointed General Manager (Aage Teigen), at a time when the budget was over 5 million Norwegian kroner.
-Teigen was in 2002 awarded Oslo City Artist Award for his commitment.
+Teigen was in 2002 awarded the Oslo City Artist Award for his commitment.

 In 2006, the festival held 70 concerts (of these 15 free) with 450 musicians on 18 stages with around 70,000 spectators.
 Aage Teigen was then general manager with more than 200 volunteers, and the music includes all genres of jazz.
 The new leader from 2007 was Edvard Askeland.

 At the festival in August 2013, Nora Brockstedt was honored by a grand concert, where Come Shine and saxophonist Hanna Paulsberg presented highlights from Brockstedts repertoire in "brilliant versions".